Cooper Creek, Windorah

 From 'Thargo', the route heads west is along the Adventure Way, which runs from Dalby to Innamincka, before heading north along the Bullo Development Rd.
-Near the change of direction north is the town of Noccundra, a tiny hamlet that consist of only a hotel (built 1882) and is an ideal place for a 'driver-reviver' and a bit of exploring.
-The town is located on the Wilson River, not far from its confluence with Cooper Creek and it is said that not only did Burke & Wills camp near the junctions, but also Sturt in his expedition during the mid-1840's.
+Near the change of direction, north is the town of Noccundra, a tiny hamlet that consists of only a hotel (built 1882) and is an ideal place for a 'driver-reviver' and a bit of exploring.
+The town is located on the Wilson River, not far from its confluence with Cooper Creek and it is said that not only did Burke & Wills camp near the junctions, but also Sturt in his expedition during the mid-1840s.

 Talk about following in the footsteps...